Comet nucleus: "Icy dirtball"

 It has been a long time since comet nuclei could be imagined as frozen snowballs.
 Whipple had already postulated a separate crust and interior.
 Before Halley's 1986 apparition, it appeared that an exposed ice surface would have some finite lifetime, even behind a coma.
 Halley's nucleus was predicted to be dark, not bright, due to preferential destruction/escape of gases, and retention of refractories.
-The term dust mantling has been in common use since more than 35 years.
+The term dust mantling has been in common use for more than 35 years.

-The Halley results exceeded even these—comets are not merely dark, but among the darkest objects in the Solar System Furthermore, prior dust estimates were severe undercounts.
+The Halley results exceeded even these—comets are not merely dark, but among the darkest objects in the Solar System.
+Furthermore, prior dust estimates were severe undercounts.
 Both finer grains and larger pebbles appeared in spacecraft detectors, but not ground telescopes.
 The volatile fraction also included organics, not merely water and other gases.
 Dust-ice ratios appeared much closer than thought.
-Extremely low densities (0.1 to 0.5 g cm^{-3}) were derived.
+Extremely low densities (0.1 to 0.5 g cm^{3}) were derived.
 The nucleus was still assumed to be majority-ice, perhaps overwhelmingly so.